Roestdev/hebrew_accents/DESIGN.md

 - Accent names will be according `Biblia Hebraica Stuttgartensia`, but alternate names will be provided if applicable.

 - The Latin adjectives referenced in the BHS will be translated into Hebrew and subsequently transliterated into English.

 - The secondary accent Meteg,which is not menttioned BHS will be added to the list of both conjunctives (prose and poetry).

-## Accent Mapping to Unicode code-points

-Hebrew accents as they occur in the Tanach are mostly, but not always exact the same as the accents as mentioned in the Unicode code page.

-#### One Hebrew Accent -> one code-point

-This covers most of the cases.
-Examples:
- - ProseAccent::Segolta -> Unicode code-point: **U+0592**
- - PoetryAccent::Munnach -> Unicode code-point: **U05A3**

-#### One Hebrew Accent -> two code-points

-- In the `Prose books` the following two accents consist of two(2) Unicode code-points:
-  - Shalshelet
-  - Legarmeh

-- In the `Poetic books` the following seven accents consist of two(2) Unicode code-points:
-  - Ole We Yored
-  - Revia Mugrash
-  - Shalshelet Gadol
-  - Mehuppakh Legarmeh
-  - Azla Legarmeh
-  - Tsinnorit Merkha
-  - Tsinnorit Mahpakh

-#### Two Hebrew Accents -> One code-point

-Some accents have different names (and functions), depending of the position within the sentence.

-Examples:
-- `Meayla` and `Tiphcha` both have the same unicode point **U+0596**
-- `Silluq` and `Meteg` both have the same unicode point **U+05BD**

-(more details can be found in the code itself)

 ### UTF-8 and Hebrew Accents: Challenges and Inconsistencies